VLOOKUP with Numbers in Excel (4 Examples)

 VLOOKUP with Numbers Formatted As Text

-iii.
-Use of VALUE Function with VLOOKUP
+2.3 – Using the VALUE Function with VLOOKUP

-In the following table, the lookup order ID in Cell E16 is in text format.
-So, in the first output Cell E17, while applying the VALUE function to define the lookup value, the VLOOKUP function will look like this:
+In the following table, the lookup order ID in cell E16 is in text format.
+So in the first output cell E17, while applying the VALUE function to define the lookup value, the VLOOKUP function will look like this:

 =VLOOKUP(VALUE($E$16),$B$5:$G$14,MATCH(D17,$B$4:$G$4,0),FALSE)